 Since this is my first run, I decided to do a normal run with my favorite weapon, the Kirkhammer.
 Expect more runs in the future.

-Reverie Under the Moonlight is the four title in the Momodora series and is a prequel to the entire series, taking place 4000 years before Momodora I. And the only game in the series that you don't play as either Momo or Dora.
+Reverie Under the Moonlight is the fourth title in the Momodora series and is a prequel to the entire series, taking place 4000 years before Momodora I. And the only game in the series that you don't play as either Momo or Dora.
 This game in particular has some Bloodborne vibes to it as well.

 Momodora is an indie Metroidvania game developed by Bombservice and published by Playism.
 The Momodora series comes from indie developer rdein who created Momodora I-III (I and II available for free on his website, and III available on steam.)
 The series grabs inspiration from Cave Story and MegaMan.